 In addition to lung problems, CF patients also share one other unique side effect.

 “We knew they had salty sweat.
-I got interested in that because of the observation about the sweat glands,” he says.
+I got interested in that because of the observation ab11out the sweat glands,” he says.
 Dr. Welsh had previously studied issues with the sweat glands and chloride transfer in the intestine during his postdoctoral work.

 “It made me think, ‘I wonder if the same thing is going on in the lung?’
 And then I began my studies focusing on cystic fibrosis.”